 This video was played during our 50th Anniversary Party and features pictures and videos from our Club’s history.

 Photos from our 50th anniversary events – from the Party in April, the Midlands Champions Race in June, and then our visit from Princess Anne.

 As we now move into the 2020’s, we are thrilled to report that we our Club is in a very healthy position now.
 We are about to embark on more major refurbishments with the ladies changing rooms, and are proactively working on promoting our Club to the wider community to ensure new members join and continue to breathe new life into our Club.

 A new lease has again been secured following many months of discussion, and this one has been agreed for until 2035 which gives us security for the coming years.

 We are still in the midst of the Covid-19 pandemic as this is written, and time will tell what impact it has on our community, sport and the Club as a whole.
 Our Committee are working closely together to consider all outcomes and eventualities so that we come through this period with a strong and positive outlook for the future.

-Since the Club started, a regular printed newsletter has been given to members with updates and information on events, racing, social activities etc. The newsletter was later rebranded as ‘Draycote Unshackled’ and, as digital communication has become more popular, has since become an annual round up of Club activity, culminating in the special edition to celebrate our 50th anniversary.
+Since the Club started, a regular printed newsletter has been given to members with updates and information on events, racing, social activities etc. The newsletter was later rebranded as ‘Draycote Unshackled’ and, as digital communication has become more popular, has since become an annual round up of Club activity.

 Please complete the form below and a member of staff will get back in touch with you.